-CSC Leon seeks to issue one-time program funding to expand the capacity of programs to better meet specific needs of children, youth, and families in Leon County during the summer of 2023.
-The eligible service lines are identified below.
-Additional funding opportunities to support implementation of new programs or sustained support for existing programs are planned for the future.
-This round of funding is expected to be issued on May 15, 2023 and be expended by August 30, 2023.
-Funded entities will be required to secure minimum levels of insurance, certify background clearance for all staff and personnel working with children and youth, collect and enter data on program participants using prescribed tools, and submit detailed financial reports.
-Funded entities will be required to use the CSC Leon Database (SAMIS, Hub, Atlas).
-Any CSC Leon funds not expended by August 30, 2023, must be returned along with the detailed report.
+CSC Leon seeks to issue program funding to expand the capacity of programs to better meet specific needs of children, youth, and families in Leon County during the summer of 2023, specifically in the areas of child and youth development and food insecurity.
+Additional funding opportunities to support implementation of new programs or sustained support for existing programs are planned for the near future and may include additional family support services (e.g., expanded access to mental health, childcare, etc.).
+This round of summer funding is expected to be issued on May 15, 2023, and be expended by August 30, 2023.
+Funded entities will be required to secure minimum levels of insurance, certify background clearance for all staff and personnel working directly with children and youth, collect and enter data on program participants using prescribed tools, and submit detailed financial reports.
+Funded entities will be required to use the CSC Leon Services and Activities Management Information System (SAMIS) on a weekly basis.
+Any CSC Leon funds not expended by August 30, 2023, must be returned along with a detailed Final Report.

 II.
-SUMMER SERVICE LINES
+SUMMER LEARNING FUNDING INTENT